 - Generally priced above the traditional felts

 What you choose will depend upon a host of factors – budget constraints or budget availability, type of roof, climatic conditions, topography of your house like whether it is located on a hill, or in a densely populated area, availability of open area around your house so that you can judge if the flow of air is going to be low, moderate or high and precipitation levels in your area.

 It is important for you to be receptive of ideas and suggestion and consult a roofing professional to arrive at a decision whether you would want to apply a synthetic roof underlayment or a traditional roofing felt.

 Not all underlayments are waterproof, but almost all of them are water-resistant.
 The tar felt paper in the traditional underlayment acts as the water proofing membrane.
 Whereas synthetic underlayment contains fiberglass fleece or a polyester layer rinsed in a waterproofing chemical.

 You must differentiate between a water proof and a water resistant underlayment.
 A water resistant underlayment will run the risk of leaks and should not be treated as sure shot water barrier.

 Is synthetic roofing felts breathable ?

-The breathable factor of synthetic felts is determined by its perm rates.
+The breathable factor of synthetic roofing underlayment is determined by its perm rates.
 Synthetic felts with a perm rating of 0.1 are non-breathable, they act as vapor barricades with a little bit of permeation.
-For a synthetic felt underlayment to be breathable, it should have a rating of 9.5 which will allow permeation and give the material a breathable factor.
+For a synthetic roofing underlayment to be breathable, it should have a rating of 9.5 which will allow permeation and give the material a breathable factor.